henrinikku/intro-to-ai-2021/exercises/pen-and-paper/week1/what-is-ai-really.md

 ## Questions
 ### What is the research problem?
-How to efficiently apply advancements in AI research to further societal improvement.
+How to efficiently apply advancements in AI research to promote societal improvement.

 ### Is the topic related to the topics of this course?
 Yes, I guess, since the course is about AI and the paper is about its applications.